astronomer/airflow-guides/guides/scheduling-in-airflow.md

 For pipelines with simple scheduling needs, you can define a `schedule` in your DAG using:

-- A cron expression
+- A cron expression.
-- A cron preset
+- A cron preset.
-- A timedelta object
+- A timedelta object.

 ### Setting a cron-based schedule